vlbn/avocado/README.md

 # avocado
-🥑 archlinux hyprland dot files
+🥑 hyprland dot files

+`this is a minimalistic bloat-free hyprland setup for archlinux`